jlamborn324/google-places-image-collection/README.md

 # google-places-image-collection

-This repository contains a script to download a user-specified # of satellite images based on a search query.
+This repository contains a script to download a user-specified # of satellite images of a given object/place.
 The use case in this repository is downloading 10,000 satellite images of baseball fields for the purpose of training a neural network.

 # APIs